batsonjay/uploadDistributor/docs/architecture.md

 ## Authentication

-- Clients authenticate users via the AzuraCast API.
+- Clients authenticate users via email-based magic links.
+- Authentication flow:
+  - Users enter their email address on the login screen
+  - System sends a magic link to their email
+  - User clicks the link to authenticate
+  - System verifies the email and retrieves user information from AzuraCast
+- Role-based token expiration:
+  - DJ tokens expire after 24 hours
+  - Super Admin tokens expire after 10 years
-- Web client provides a login page.
+- Web client provides a login page with email input.
-- macOS client prompts on first launch and stores credentials securely.
+- macOS client prompts on first launch and stores authentication tokens securely.

 ## Logging and Monitoring

-- Each upload process logs its actions and errors.
+- The daemon implements a comprehensive logging system with multiple levels:
+  - ERROR: Always logged
+  - WARNING: Logged if level is warning, info, or debug
+  - INFO: Logged if level is info or debug
+  - DEBUG: Logged only if level is debug
+- Log messages include bracketed labels indicating the source (e.g., `[M3U8Parser]`, `[AzuraCast]`)
+- Timestamps are included in all log entries
+- Configurable logging via environment variables:
+  - LOG_LEVEL: Controls verbosity (error, warning, info, debug)
+  - LOG_TO_FILE: Enables file-based logging in addition to console output
-- Centralized logging for daemon and clients.
+- Specialized logging for different components:
-- Monitoring hooks for health checks and alerts.
+  - Destination status logs (success/error for uploads)
+  - Detailed error logs with request information
+  - Parser event logs with appropriate filtering
+  - Upload progress tracking
+- A simple health check endpoint (`GET /health`) provides basic system status

 ## Testing and CI/CD